Becoming a Certified Tea Sommelier

 It takes time to take in all the information, in practicing how to brew properly, and learning to differentiate the different types of tea.

-If you’re seriously interested in learning more about tea, and especially about pairing food with tea in a structured program, I would highly recommend taking a tea sommelier course.
+If you’re seriously interested in learning more about tea, and especially about pairing food with tea in a structured program, I would highly recommend taking a Tea Sommelier course.

 But don’t go in thinking you’ll graduate knowing everything there is to know about tea, because you won’t — that’s pretty much impossible.

+Looking back, would I take this course over again?
+ABSOLUTELY.
 I got a ton out of it and loved my experience.